Fifth-year option tracker for 2018 NFL first-round picks - ProFootballTalk

 24. Wide receiver D.J.
 Moore, Panthers — The Panthers will exercise his $11.116 million option.

-25. Tight end Hayden Hurst, Falcons (Drafted and traded by Ravens) — No decision, salary set at $5.428 million.
+25. Tight end Hayden Hurst, Falcons (Drafted and traded by Ravens) — The Falcons will not exercise his $5.428 million option.

 29. Defensive tackle Taven Bryan, Jaguars — No decision, salary set at $7.638 million.